 Top 10 Hostels in Iceland

 In the last few decades, hostels have continued to increase in popularity.
-They’re a great alternative to hotels when all you want is somewhere to lay your head at night and somewhere to cook.
+They’re a great alternative to hotels or glamping when all you want is somewhere to lay your head at night and somewhere to cook.
 Additionally, hostels provide the opportunity to meet lots of like-minded people; other travelers who want an adventure just as much as you do.
 In fact, I’ve made lifelong friends from my stays in various hostels around the world.
 If you are planning to hike or take road trips in a certain area, there will likely be others in the hostel who want to do the same.
 Connecting with others and taking these trips together only enriches the experience.
 The trips become chances to learn more about other cultures and gain tips for other travel ideas, both in and out of Iceland.
 Many great hikes I’ve undertaken have been on the advice of other travelers.

 Because of the increasing demand, European hostels continue to increase in both quantity and quality.
 And Iceland is no exception; there is a range to choose from, depending on your budget and what vibe you are looking for.
 Let’s take a look at ten options, both in Reykjavík and around the rest of Iceland.